gabeklein/entangled-io/README.md

   > Arguments and returned data are serialized and reassembed for you on both sides, so deeply nested objects and arrays are always safe and easy to send and recieve. <br/>
 - Special objects don't need to be stringified
   > Handing off `Date` for instance has always been tedius, but here it's automatic. <br/>
-  > No more `let d = date && new Date(date);` nonsense! <br/>
+  > No more `let d = date && new Date(date);` nonsense. <br/>
   > `Map` & `Set` are also in the works; arbitary class types too eventually.
 - **Type signatures are preserved!**
-  > Because you simply "import" actual server functions, your IDE remains aware of their signature, so autocomplete and error detection won't have any blind-spots. 👀
+  > Because you simply "import" actual server functions, your IDE remains aware of their signature, and so covers typical blind-spots for autocomplete and error detection. 👀
-- Errors thrown by the server (in development) are merged with ones consequently thrown on the client
+- Errors thrown by the server (in development) are merged with ones thrown on the client
-  > Sometimes, it can be inconvenient or even impossible to inspect console output from where your functions are running, such as within a container or part of a cluster.
-This helps make that a non-issue. <br/><sub>&nbsp;(TBD, but I'm working on it!)</sub>
+  > Sometimes, it can be inconvenient or even impossible to inspect console output from where your functions are running, such as within a container or serverless environment.
+This make that a non-issue via shared stack-trace. <br/><sub>&nbsp;(TBD, but I'm working on it!)</sub>

 <br/>